Application & Admissions

-American Board of Physical Therapy Specialties (ABPTS) specialist certification in the related area of specialty as defined within the DFP, or completion of an ABPTRFE-accredited residency in a related specialty area as defined within the DFP.
-The candidate must also be working in an outpatient orthopedic clinical setting at least 850 hrs for the year.
+American Board of Physical Therapy Specialties (ABPTS) specialist certification in the related area of specialty as defined within the DFP, completion of an ABPTRFE-accredited residency in a related specialty area as defined within the DFP, or eligibility for board certification (enough related work hours to be able to sit for the exam).
+The candidate must also be working in an outpatient orthopedic clinical setting at least 850 hours for the year.

 All applications are reviewed by the admissions committee.
 Applicants considered suitable candidates are asked to interview with the committee, Program Director, Clinical Director, and Education Director.
 After interviews are completed, the admissions committee reviews the applicants and offers the fellowship to the best candidate.
 The desired candidate is asked to respond to the offer within one week.